 In the English Department, this energy manifests in several English-based endeavors.

-For example, The George Street Carnival is our own literary magazine juried, organized, and published by our students.
+For example, The George Street Press is our own literary magazine juried, organized, and published by our students.

 The English Club features events for creative writers to get together, as well as events that promote cultural exchanges.